pedr0sorio/real-time-eeg-processing-display/README.md

 # Realtime EEG Processing and Display

-Real-time EEG signal processing and display in MATLAB
+Real-time EEG signal processing and display in MATLAB.

 This project was developed within the scope of the [IASB] curricular unit of the 1st Year/2nd Semester of the [Master in Biomedical Engineering] at [Instituto Superior Técnico, Universidade de Lisboa].
 The full report can also be consulted (**recommended**).